Saxeten

 Saxeten is a municipality in the Interlaken-Oberhasli administrative district in the canton of Bern in Switzerland.

-In 1999 it was the site of an incident where 21 tourists and local canyon guides were killed in a flash flood in Saxetenbach canyon.
+In 1999, Saxeten became internationally known following an incident where 21 tourists and guides were killed in a flash flood in the Saxetbach gorge.

 History

 Saxeten is first mentioned in 1303 as Sachsaton.

 During the Middle Ages, the Saxetenbach valley belonged to the Unspunnen Herrschaft.
 During the 13th century the Freiherr of Weissenburg inherited a half share of the village from Unspunnen.
-In 1334, Weissenburg sold his share to Interlaken Abbey.
+In 1334, Weissenburg sold his share to Interlaken Monastery.
 The other half share remained with Unspunnen.
-In 1348–49, the village joined an unsuccessful rebellion of the Bernese Oberland against the Abbey.
+In 1348–49, the village joined an unsuccessful rebellion of the Bernese Oberland against the monastery.
 In 1500, the Unspunnen half of the village was acquired by the city of Bern.
 In 1528, the city of Bern adopted the new faith of the Protestant Reformation and began imposing it on the Bernese Oberland.
-Iseltwald joined many other villages and the Abbey in an unsuccessful rebellion against the new faith.
-After Bern imposed its will on the Oberland, they secularized the Abbey and annexed all the Abbey lands, finally combining the two shares of the village.
+Iseltwald joined many other villages and the monastery in an unsuccessful rebellion against the new faith.
+After Bern imposed its will on the Oberland, they secularized the monastery and annexed all the monastery lands, finally combining the two shares of the village.

+In 1828, Saxeten was noted in George Downes Guide Through Switzerland book.
+In 1856 and 1897, Alfred Wills and Karl Baedeker both wrote of hikes through and around the village of Saxeten.

 Saxeten has always been part of the large parish of Gsteig bei Interlaken, now a village in the municipality of Gsteigwiler.

-Today the local economy is built on seasonal alpine farming and herding and some tourism.
+On 31 December 2009 Amtsbezirk Interlaken, the municipality's former district, was dissolved.
+On the following day, 1 January 2010, it joined the newly created Verwaltungskreis Interlaken-Oberhasli.